Background

 We are a diverse community of students, alumni, parents, faculty, clergy, and professionals from a variety of Christian denominations drawn together by a common faith and purpose.
 Through relationships, area meetings, programs, and events, we offer a safe space for students to consider life’s most important questions.

-Staff & Board
+50Staff & Board |

 What is FOCUS?

 Fellowship of Christians in Universities & Schools (FOCUS) is a diverse community of students, alumni, parents, faculty, clergy, and professionals from a variety of Christian denominations drawn together by a common faith and purpose.
 Through relationships, area meetings, programs, and events, we offer a safe space for students to consider life’s most important questions.
-We have eleven local Area Ministries and offer 19 National Programs each year.
+We have ten local Area Ministries and offer 19 National Programs each year.

 What does Local Area Ministry look like?